Undergraduate Course: Nature, Greenspace and Health (SHSS10010)

 |Credit level (Normal year taken)||SCQF Level 10 (Year 3 Undergraduate)

 ||Availability||Available to all students

 Each year, students on the course will be presented with a real-world problem to work on in the local area.
-In 2018-2019, the topic to be explored will be how biodiversity impacts on human health in relation to University of Edinburgh greenspaces.
-Through this topic, students will be able to provide input into the development of a biodiversity policy for the University.
+In 2018-2019, the topic explored was be how biodiversity impacts on human health in relation to University of Edinburgh greenspaces.

 The course will meet twice a week over the ten weeks of teaching.
 The first meeting of the week will be delivered seminar-style in a classroom.
 The second meeting will be longer (2 hours) and will involve a range of activities from group work to site visits and fieldwork.
 Any costs involved in fieldtrips, such as public transit fares, will need to be covered by students.

 During the first week of class, you will be briefed on the issue to be addressed.
 You will be supported in developing a learning plan for yourself and a collective learning plan with your classmates, which will provide the roadmap for the work that you undertake to prepare yourselves for and implement a strategy for investigating the problem and proposing potential ways to address it.
 During the last week of class, you will present your findings and your proposed interventions to relevant community members.
 The final report will be due during the exam period.

 The course will be student-led, meaning that you will collectively set the direction of study and research, with the course organiser and associated staff providing support and acting as resources for learning.
 Group work will play a significant part in your learning and assessment.
 Two of the learning outcomes concern your ability to work in a group context.
 Support and resources will be provided throughout the course to enable you to develop and hone your group-work skills.